Code-Institute-Submissions/balennouri-pp4/README.md

 ### Deployment
 The project was deployed using [Heroku](https://id.heroku.com/login).

-NB - to ensure a successful deployment of the project in Heroku, you need to ensure that you create a Procfile and a requirements.txt file.
+INFO - to ensure a successful deployment of the project in Heroku, you need to ensure that you create a Procfile and a requirements.txt file.

 Once you are certain that everything is ready to deploy the repo, you can do so through the following steps.